zephyrproject-rtos/zephyr/boards/arm/96b_stm32_sensor_mez/doc/index.rst

 On 96Boards STM32 Sensor Mezzanine, Zephyr console output is assigned to UART4 exposed via on-board Micro USB connector.
 Default settings are 115200 8N1.

+The default USART mappings for the remaining ones are:

+- USART1: Connected to AP via UART0 on the 96Boards Low-Speed Header.
+        - TX: PA9
+        - RX: PA10

+- USART2: Connected to D0(RX) and D1(TX) on the Arduino Header.
+        - TX: PD5
+        - RX: PD6

+- USART3: Broken out to Grove connector J10.
+        - TX: PD8
+        - RX: PD9

 I2C
 ---